-Staying active can keep you feeling healthy and great — at every stage of your life.
-Regular exercise can help prevent heart disease, diabetes, cancer and other diseases, and helps improve balance, flexibility, endurance, and strength.
-There are many low impact exercises that you can practice, and still reap the health benefits, while having fun.
+Staying active can keep you feeling healthy at every stage of your life.
+Regular exercise can help prevent heart disease, diabetes, cancer and other diseases.
+It also helps to improve balance, flexibility, endurance, and strength.
+There are many low-impact exercises that you can practice, and still reap the health benefits while having fun.
 Just remember to check with your doctor before beginning a new exercise program.

 - Walking.
 Walking is one of the best low-impact endurance exercises.
 It’s easy enough on the joints and is a great way to keep those bones moving.

 - Swimming.
 Swimming helps improve endurance and flexibility and burns calories.